mparchment/salsabil-io/src/content/blog/hanbali-fiqh.md

 - *Sifat al-Mufti* by Ibn Hamdan al-Harrani

-After reading this book, begin reading through *Fatawa Ibn Aqil* to see what ifta’ looks like in practice.

 - *Muqaddimat al-Insaf* and *Khatimat al-Insaf* by ‘Ala al-Din al-Mardawi

 The introduction and epilogue of *al-Insaf* by al-Mardawi provide essential knowledge surrounding the madhhab.
 His introduction explains overall framework used muta’akhirin to determine the madhab’s positions, while the epilogue explains terminology used within the madhab.